-The lower costs of the membrane keyboards made Apple prioritize them over mechanical keyboards.
+The lower costs of the membrane keyboards made Apple prioritize them over mechanical ones.
 The newer keyboard technology also better fits Apple’s ever-slicker design philosophy.

-Since the 2000s, Apple has exclusively made only membrane keyboards.
-Over time, their keyboards have gotten thinner and more minimal.
-The thinking behind this is that thinner keyboards require less exertion of the wrists.
+Since the 2000s, Apple has exclusively made membrane keyboards.
+Over time, they have gotten thinner and more minimal.
+The thinking behind this is that thinner ones require less exertion of the wrists.

-But many users argue that the better tactility of mechanical keyboards makes up for their raised profiles.
-Fans of mechanical keyboards say that they are, in fact, less strenuous to use than membrane keyboards and not the other way around.
+However, many users argue that the better tactility of mechanical keyboards makes up for their raised profiles.
+Fans of them say that they are, in fact, less strenuous to use than membrane keyboards and not the other way around.

 Most Apple keyboards now come in monolithic aluminum enclosures and have chiclet-style keys.
-The Magic Keyboards sold with iMacs and Mac Pros, as well as individual products, are the most ubiquitous representative of this type of keyboard.
+The Magic Keyboards sold with iMacs, Mac Pros, and individual products are the most ubiquitous representative of this type of keyboard.

 Apple’s Magic Keyboards are extremely popular, sleek, light, and compact.
-However, many users are now considering the advantages of mechanical keyboards.
+However, many users are now considering the advantages of mechanical types.
 Are you one of them?